MicrosoftDocs/entra-docs/docs/global-secure-access/how-to-configure-per-app-access.md

         - Provide the ports that you want to include.
         - NetBIOS is not supported.
 For example, use `contoso.local/app1` instead of `contoso/app1.`
     - **IP address range (CIDR)**:
-        - Classless Inter-Domain Routing is a way of representing a range of IP addresses in which an IP address is followed by a suffix indicating the number of network bits in the subnet mask.
+        - Classless Inter-Domain Routing (CIDR) represents a range of IP addresses where an IP address is followed by a suffix that indicates the number of network bits in the subnet mask.
-        - For example 192.0.2.0/24 indicates that the first 24 bits of the IP address represent the network address, while the remaining 8 bits represents the host address.
+        - For example, 192.0.2.0/24 indicates that the first 24 bits of the IP address represent the network address, while the remaining 8 bits represents the host address.
         - Provide the starting address, network mask, and ports.
     - **IP address range (IP to IP)**:
         - Range of IP addresses from start IP (such as 192.0.2.1) to end IP (such as 192.0.2.10).